 British Columbia (BC).
-The BC Government provides Crown timber under a wide variety of arrangements.
+The BC government provides Crown timber under a wide variety of arrangements.
 The province sells a small portion of this timber in auctions, but participation in these auctions is limited, and the ultimate price that bidders are willing to pay is determined by the virtually unlimited amounts of timber available to BC lumber mills at administered prices.
-Most of the Crown timber is sold at prices set on the basis of a complex statistical modeling exercise deemed to produce the "estimated winning bid" for a given timber stand.
-Average prices are one-third or less of the market price for identical species just south of the BC border, where all timber is sold competitively.
+Most of the Crown timber is sold at prices set on the basis of a complex statistical modeling exercise deemed to produce the "estimated winning bid" for a given timber stand, had the stand been sold under the auction system.